Managing Change In Operations Case Study Solution

 • Present operations with quick services in order to cater the department of youths.

 • Managing Change In Operations Case Study Help can use up add-on business in order to offer conventional stuff of Japan in a devoted restaurant areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of attractive schemes for old people and females.
+• Introduction of appealing schemes for old people and women.

-• Intro of complimentary card of subscription to use package of special deal to its faithful consumers.
+• Introduction of complimentary card of membership to offer bundle of special offer to its faithful consumers.

-Building of regional center for training especially to train regional staff.
+Building of regional center for training particularly to train local personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|